Issue parameters in API requests and responses

 For example, to change the value of an issue's local field via the API, in the HTTP request body for editing the issue, specify the field ID: 603fb94c38bbe658********--<field_key>: "<new_local_field_value>".
 How to edit an issue via the API

-To find out the ID of a local field, use the request Get the list of queue local fields.
+• To get the list of queue local fields, use the request Get the list of queue local fields